 Competition at the Budweiser Dairyland Nationals is also featured annually in multiple episodes of the National Tractor Pullers Association’s long-running television series, “NTPA Championship Pulling.”
 The show appears in three time slots weekly on RFD-TV, which may be viewed in over 50 million American homes on DirecTV (channel 345), Dish Network (231), and AT&T (568) as well as on many cable systems.
 The program’s reach extends further across the internet on NTPA.tv, where weekly episodes appear on demand.

 In 1976, Sundrop Pop, owned by Orange Crush, sponsored the event.
 Later Old Style Beer (a Wisconsin company) sponsored the Pull.
 In 1982, the Tractor Pull gained national attention when Budweiser became its name and title sponsor.

 In the years that followed, Coca-Cola, NAPA, Vander Meer Chevrolet of Tomah, and Massey-Ferguson joined the ranks of sponsors, bringing the competition into national prominence with bigger purses and exceptional merchandise awards.
 The most recent competition included 625 vehicles in 27 classes.

 The Pull Today

-This year’s competition includes six sessions, beginning Thursday evening.
+This year’s competition includes five sessions, beginning Thursday evening.
 The Tomah Pull is the only event on the NTPA circuit that hosts every division of competition-twelve–with each division hooking twice.
-That gives us a total of 27 classes competing in six sessions in four days.
+That gives us a total of 27 classes competing in five sessions in three days.
 The Tomah event is the only Truck and Tractor Pull ever aired “live” on national TV.
 TNN broadcasted the Pull “live” in 1997 and 1998.
 It is also featured on the RFD Channel again this year.